PraetBen/ufd_prime_generators/Articles/Calculating_Divisor_Recursively.md

-# Calculating the divisor q in a recursively for the Extended Sieve of Eratosthenes
+# Calculating the divisor q recursively for the Extended Sieve of Eratosthenes

 In the [previous article](Extended_Sieve_Of_Eratosthenes.md), we found that f(x+kq) is divisible by q, for any k ∈ ℤ. By evaluating f(x+kq)/q, another ‘new’ divisor was found, which in turn is used to find more composite numbers.
 This divisor was obtained by doing an (from a calculation point of view) expensive division operation.